Converting non-periodic tilings with Tile(1, 1) into tilings with three types of pentagons, I: Conclusions

-\begin{itemize} \item Is it possible to give each rhombus a matching rule such that we can generate non-periodic tilings with the three types of rhombuses corresponding to $T_{h}$ and $T_{s}$?
-(If a matching rule is possible for $T_{s}$, we believe that rhombuses with an acute angle of $30^ \circ$ are important.) \item Is it possible to give each pentagon a matching rule such that we can form non-periodic tilings with the three types of pentagons (Figures~\ref{Fig.3-4}, \ref{Fig.3-7}, \ref{Fig.4-6}, and \ref{Fig.4-9}) corresponding to $T_{h}$ and $T_{s}$? \end{itemize}
+\begin{itemize} \item Is it possible to assign a matching condition\footnote{ Matching conditions specify how tiles must connect to form a valid tiling, which can sometimes be represented by assigning colors or orientations to specific edges of the tiles. } to each rhombus to generate non-periodic tilings with the three types of rhombuses corresponding to $T_{h}$ and $T_{s}$?
+(If a matching condition can be established for $T_{s}$, we believe that rhombuses with an acute angle of $30^ \circ$ are important). \item Is it possible to assign a matching condition to each pentagon to generate non-periodic tilings with the three types of pentagons (Figures~\ref{Fig.3-4}, \ref{Fig.3-7}, \ref{Fig.4-6}, and \ref{Fig.4-9}) corresponding to $T_{h}$ and $T_{s}$? \end{itemize}

 \thesection{Appendix \Alph{section}}

 {\Alph{section}{-}\arabic{figure}}